 Most of the databases below can be accessed for free using the number on the back of your library card.
 For help accessing or using the databases below, visit the library and get some free training.
+If circumstances dictate you can’t be in the library in person, we can still help you.
+Please call or email the library for assistance.

-NEW!
 All library members now have access to e-books and audio books through our subscription with the Ontario Library Service to Overdrive or Libby – on-line downloadable apps with thousands of titles.

 Go directly to the Ontario Library Service Download page, to open an account using your library card.
 There’s a world of reading at your fingertips!